Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality: Results

-The short-term cooling curves determined from our calculations are plotted in Fig.~\ref{fig:shorttermcooling}, in comparison with the cooling data of Cas A NS (with constant X-ray absorption) extracted from the \emph{Chandra} ACIS-S Graded spectra \cite{Ho21}.
-Our calculations are conducted based on the Akmal-Pandharipande-Ravenhall (APR) EOS \cite{Akaml98} in the nuclear core with a carbon envelope $\Delta M=10^{-13}M_{\odot}$ \cite{Potekhin97}.
-The NS mass is $M = 1.6M_{\odot}$, below the threshold for DU processes to be triggered by APR EOS, and the radius is $R = 11.35~$km.
-The observational cooling data of Cas A NS (with $1\sigma$ errors) are taken from Ref.~\cite{Ho21}.
+The short-term cooling curves determined from our calculations are plotted in Fig.~\ref{fig:shorttermcooling}, in comparison with the cooling data of the Cas A NS (with constant X-ray absorption) extracted from the \emph{Chandra} ACIS-S Graded spectra \citep{Ho21}.
+Our calculations are conducted based on the Akmal-Pandharipande-Ravenhall (APR) EOS \citep{Akaml98} in the nuclear core with a carbon envelope $\Delta M=10^{-13}M_{\odot}$ \citep{Potekhin97}.
+The NS mass is $M = 1.6M_{\odot}$, with a central density of approximately $3.75~\rho_{0}$, which lies below the threshold for DU processes to be triggered by APR EOS, and the radius is $R = 11.35~$km.
+The observational cooling data of the Cas A NS (with $1\sigma$ errors) are taken from Ref.~\citep{Ho21}.
 Assuming that $T^2_e R$ is a constant at a fixed distance from the NS and accounting for the redshift effect, the temperature $T^\infty_e$ of observational data has been recalculated.
-If the factor $q$ is fixed at $q=0.76$ \cite{Page09, Page11}, a good fit of the cooling data is achieved by choosing $h=1.70$ and $T_{\mathrm{Cn}}=1.00\times 10^{9}$~K (the model ``a" in \cite{Page04}).
-We consider three different values of $T_{\mathrm{Cp}}$ (the model ``T" in \cite{Page04}), including $T_{\mathrm{Cp}} = 0~\mathrm{K},1.65\times 10^{9}~\mathrm{K},3.30\times 10^{9}~\mathrm{K}$.
+We adopt the neutron $^1S_0$-wave superfluid model as the ``SFB'' model \citep{Page04}, which is characterized by a maximum critical temperature of approximately $5.0 \times 10^{9}~\mathrm{K}$.
+The lower critical density of this superfluid model is $\rho_{c1} \approx 0.00021 ~\rho_{0}$, while the upper critical density is $\rho_{c2} \approx 0.58 ~\rho_{0}$.
+If the factor $q$ is fixed at the upper bound of the theoretical range ($q=0.76$) \citep{Page09, Page11}, a good fit of the cooling data is achieved by choosing $h=1.70$ and $T_{\mathrm{Cn}}=1.00\times 10^{9}$~K as the ``a'' model \citep{Page04}, with the lower critical density $\rho_{c3} \approx 0.21 ~\rho_{0}$ and the upper critical density $\rho_{c4} \approx 4.63 ~\rho_{0}$.
+In the superfluid models considered here, the critical temperatures of them intersect at approximately $5.00\times 10^{8}$~K. For an NS of mass $M = 1.6\,M_{\odot}$, the central density is insufficient to reach the upper critical density $\rho_{c4}$ for $^3P_2$-wave superfluid phase.
+According to the APR EOS, such a upper critical density is attained only for NS masses above $\sim 1.9\,M_{\odot}$ \citep{Page04}, a regime disfavored by present mass constraints on the Cas A NS.
+We consider three different values of $T_{\mathrm{Cp}}$ as the ``T'' model \citep{Page04}, including $T_{\mathrm{Cp}} = 0~\mathrm{K},1.65\times 10^{9}~\mathrm{K},3.30\times 10^{9}~\mathrm{K}$.
 Setting $T_{\mathrm{Cp}}=1.65 \times 10^{9}$~K gives rise to an optimal agreement between theory and observations.
 Note that this $T_{\mathrm{Cp}}$ is slightly higher than $T_{\mathrm{Cn}}$, implying that the proton superconductivity is formed a little earlier than the neutron superfluid transition.